 - Blockchain technology improvements have led to 20% faster transaction speeds for crypto hedge funds, reducing latency in trading and boosting execution efficiency.

-- Data analytics platforms specific to crypto markets saw a 40% adoption rate among funds in 2023, enabling more accurate predictive models for investment.
+- Data analytics platforms specific to crypto markets saw a 40% adoption rate among funds, enabling more accurate predictive models for investment.

 - Automated smart contracts are increasingly used, with 30% of crypto hedge funds utilizing them for faster and more transparent transactions, particularly in decentralized finance (DeFi).